fieldtrip/website/workshop/madrid2019/tutorial_stats.md

-In this paragraph we describe permutation testing for PSD data obtained in **[Chennu et al., 2016](https://doi.org/10.1371/journal.pcbi.1004669)** involving multiple participants that are each observed in multiple experimental conditions (sedative states).
+In this paragraph we describe permutation testing for PSD data obtained in **[Chennu et al., 2016](https://doi.org/10.1371/journal.pcbi.1004669)** involving multiple participants.
+EEG was recorded in multiple experimental conditions, i.e. levels of sedation.
 Every participant is observed during a period of 10 mins, where they received an amount of anesthetic drug aimed to produce a relaxed but still responsive behavioural state.
 For every subject, averages are computed over all segments of data